godai78/Podyplomowe/four-color-process.md

 ![](4cp/4CP_06d.png)

-7. Drag all these files into a new one as separate layers.
+7. Drag all these files into a new file as separate layers.
 Remember to create a fresh CMYK file as converting them before has changed sizes and resolutions.
 Name all the layers the same as the input files: C, M, Y, and K, to keep track of color halftones to fill in.
 Leave the background fully white.
 Keep blacks on top.

 ![](4cp/4CP_07.png)